siberiacancode/mock-config-server/README.md

 export default mockServerConfig;
 ```

-> Any changes to the data will not affect the file (and the response, respectively).
+> Any changes to the data will not affect the file on disk unless you manually rewrite it.

+> If you return a new `path` from interceptor, server will send file corresponding to this path.

 #### Polling